-Phases Objectives Identification of risks and 1.
-Identification exposure to the factors that produce them 2.
-Assessment: Define the risk's likelihood of Probability/Impact occurrence and its impact level Determine the value of the 3.
-Analysis of risk level risk: low, medium or high Develop action plans that mitigate or reduce the risk to 4.
-Action Plan keep it at the acceptable level Integrate information on significant risks (risk map) and 5.
-Monitoring report to governing bodies
+PHASES OBJECTIVES 1 Identification Identify the risks and exposure to the factors that produce them.
+2 Assessment: Probability/ Impact Define the probability of occurrence of the risk and its level of impact.
+3 Risk level analysis Determine the level of the risk: low, medium or high.
+4 Action Plan Develop action plans that mitigate or diminish the risk in order to keep them at the acceptable level.
+5 Follow-up and Monitoring Integrate the information on relevant risks (risk map) and report to governing bodies.